 Shana represents individuals and businesses facing white-collar criminal prosecution and government investigations.
 A former Assistant U.S. Attorney for the District of Columbia, she has extensive experience handling trials and hearings in federal courts.

 Prior to arriving at Brooks Pierce, Shana served as the Deputy Chief for both the Felony Major Crimes Section and the General Crimes Section of the U.S. Attorney’s Office for the District of Columbia.
 She also served as Senior Litigation Counsel for the Homicide Section.
-Many of her previous cases garnered national news coverage.
-Her previous experience as a prosecutor gives her a unique understanding of the techniques and strategies employed by the government against her clients, and helps her devise strategic responses to defend them.
+Many of her previous cases garnered national news coverage, including in The Washington Post.
+Her previous experience as a prosecutor gives her a unique understanding of the techniques and strategies employed by the government against clients, and helps her devise strategic responses to defend them.

 Shana has years of experience in investigations from her years as a defense attorney at a prominent Washington, D.C. law firm and the numerous grand jury investigations she led as a federal prosecutor.
 Her experience as a defense attorney and former prosecutor gives her a unique understanding and approach to conducting investigations – whether internal or by the government – and advising clients as to how best to handle them.